FilipNesic/RecentNews/README.md

 Recent News app written in Swift 5 using the NEWS API and demonstrating Clean Architecture, Dependency Injection, MVC software architectural pattern.

-This app collect articles from a large pool of sources, and incorporate different types of reporting, so instead of getting stories and articles just from one source or a local news station, you'll get a good mix of various topics of sports, weather, games, politics or health news.
+This app collect articles from a large pool of sources, and incorporate different types of reporting, so instead of getting stories and articles just from one source or a local news station, you'll get a good mix of various topics of sports, weather, games, politics and health news.

 - Read your favourite articles 📰
 - Watch live online news 📺